-Candidates can combine this syllabus in an examination session with any other CIE syllabus, except:
+Candidates can combine this syllabus in an examination series with any other Cambridge syllabus, except:

-• syllabuses with the same title at the same level
+syllabuses with the same title at the same level

-Please note that IGCSE, Cambridge International Level 1/Level 2 Certificates and O Level syllabuses are at the same level.
+Please note that Cambridge IGCSE, Cambridge International Level 1/Level 2 Certificates and Cambridge O Level syllabuses are at the same level.

-3. Syllabus aims and objective.
+Syllabus aims and assessment objectives 3.

-It is expected that the subject matter will be treated practically as far as is possible.
-Some of the practical work will be in the form of demonstrations and visits to places of agricultural interest, but candidates will also be expected to have carried out individual and group practical work in agriculture; at least on a small scale, such as in a school garden.
+www.PapaCambridge.com It is expected that the subject matter will be treated practically as far as is possible.
+Some of the practical work will be in the form of demonstrations and visits to places of agricultural interest, but candidates will also be expected to have carried out individual and group practical work in agriculture, at least on a small scale, such as in a school garden.